|Guide||♦||41 Triplogs||10 Topics|

-With the exception of much challenge, few adventures compare to this one.
-It's likely you'll go home with a smile on your face.
+Except for lack of challenge, few adventures compare to this one.
+You'll likely go home with a smile on your face.
 I must have been lucky.
-There wasn't another sole in the canyon.
-The weather was perfect and so was the water.
+There wasn't another soul in the canyon.
+The weather was perfect, and so was the water.

 There is no official trailhead.
-Just a ramada, a flipped over restroom and a sign telling you everything you can't do marks the start of this trail.
+Just a ramada, a flipped over restroom, and a sign was telling you everything you can't do marks the start of this trail.
 I used "Canyoneering Arizona" to find this trail.
 The book says it's seven miles down the river road to Cibecue Creek.
-This is incorrect, it's only four.
-As there isn't any signage it was a little confusing.
-So just remember.
-When a creek crosses the road coming out of a side canyon after four miles that's the right area.
-Also, more importantly the book mentions "swimming hole".
-Swimming is prohibited in all Reservation waters, according to the sign and special use permit.
+This is incorrect.
+It's only four.
+As there isn't any signage, it was a little confusing.
+So remember.
+When a creek crosses the road from a side canyon after four miles, that's the right area.
+Also, more importantly, the book mentions "swimming hole."
+According to the sign and special use permit, swimming is prohibited in all reservation waters.

-Follow the creek upstream for about a mile to the pounding waterfall.
-In the beginning you can follow the left bank.
-It alternates back and forth to many times to count.
-The creek never got more than knee high to the falls.
-With one exception.
-There is a wall to wall pool after mid way.
-You can find a slip though the boulders on the left.
+Follow the creek upstream for 1.5 miles to the pounding waterfall.
+In the beginning, you can follow the left bank.
+It alternates back and forth too many times to count.
+The creek never got more than knee-high to the falls, with one exception.
+There is a wall-to-wall pool after midway.
+You can find a slip through the boulders on the left.
 Tons of river debris may make the narrow slot a challenge after big storms.

-The further you go the better it gets.
-Clear blue green pools get wider and the canyon narrows.
-A couple tiny cascades and a few large boulders add to the experience.
+The further you go, the better it gets.
+Clear blue-green pools get wider, and the canyon narrows.
+Tiny cascades and large boulders add to the experience.
 Be careful in the creek.
 Stepping out of the creek proved to be more slippery than in the creek.
-I saw only one fish the entire trip.
+I saw only one fish on the entire trip.
 It was about four to five inches long and zipped right by me.

 It seemed like more than a mile of travel to the waterfall.
-Then again the going is slow in and out of the creek.
+Then again, the going is slow in and out of the creek.
 Every corner I kept thinking it must be coming soon.
-Then I realized it didn't really matter as the scenery was awesome.
+Then I realized it didn't matter as the scenery was fabulous.